The shift: from “Botox near me” to “ask the AI”

 Avg. independent medspa 1–3 locations <1% of responses

-* AI mention rates based on Metricus internal testing across ChatGPT, Perplexity, Gemini, Claude, and Grok using patient-intent queries (2026).
+* AI mention rates based on Metricus internal testing across the major AI platforms using patient-intent queries (2026).
 Rates reflect how often a brand or entity was named in response to aesthetic treatment and medspa discovery prompts.
-Methodology details available upon request.

 The pattern is stark.
-Allergan Aesthetics — a division of AbbVie (NYSE: ABBV), with over $5.5 billion in annual aesthetics revenue (AbbVie 2024 annual report) — dominates AI responses because its product brands (Botox, Juvederm, CoolSculpting, Latisse) are synonymous with the treatments themselves.
+Allergan Aesthetics — a division of AbbVie, with over $5.5 billion in annual aesthetics revenue (AbbVie 2024 annual report) — dominates AI responses because its product brands (Botox, Juvederm, CoolSculpting, Latisse) are synonymous with the treatments themselves.
 AI recommends the product rather than the provider.

-National chains like Ideal Image (L Catterton-backed, approximately 170 locations) and LaserAway (approximately 100 locations across 17 states) appear consistently because they generate massive web presence through multi-state operations, press coverage, and aggressive digital marketing.
+National chains like Ideal Image (approximately 170 locations) and LaserAway (approximately 100 locations across 17 states) appear consistently because they generate massive web presence through multi-state operations, press coverage, and aggressive digital marketing.
 RealSelf, with over 10 million monthly visitors (SimilarWeb, 2025), functions as the dominant aesthetic marketplace and gets cited as a recommendation source.

 Independent medical spas, which represent approximately 70–75% of the 8,000–10,000 medspas operating in the US (AmSpa Industry Study, 2025), are almost never mentioned by name.
 The AI knows Botox exists.
 It knows Ideal Image exists.
 It does not know your practice exists.